Proof of Language Proficiency

 If there are no special requirements regarding the level of language proficiency, the regular minimum requirements for the usual tests apply:

-- for the Language Certificate (all languages) B2 in all categories
+- for the Language Certificate (all languages) B2 in all categories,

-- for the TOEFL (English) a total score of 80 points (at least 20 in each category)
+- for the TOEFL (English) a total score of 80 points (at least 20 in each category),

-- for the IELTS (English) a total score of 6.5 (and at least 6.0 in each category)
+- for the IELTS (English) a total score of 6.5 (and at least 6.0 in each category).

-Do I need proof of language proficiency for the language of instruction only or also for the official language?
+Do I need proof of language proficiency for the language of instruction only or also for the country's official language?

-At partner universities with rare official languages (e.g. in Scandinavia, Eastern Europe or Asia), the language of instruction usually is English.
+At partner universities with more exotic official languages (e.g. in Scandinavia, Eastern Europe or Asia), the language of instruction usually is English.
 As a rule, these institutions only require you to be proficient in the language of instruction.
 In most cases, you do not have to prove that you have basic knowledge of the country’s official language.

 What does it mean when two languages of instruction are indicated?